R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 default empty string or `"js"` indicating the enclave should provide support for JavaScript polyglot contexts.

 See [this page on running JavaScript in your enclave](javascript.md) for details on how to use this setting.

-!!! tip
-    This setting only applies to enclaves that are built using the `graalvm_native_image` runtime.

 ### simulation, debug and release